yiisoft/yii2/docs/guide-pt-BR/db-migrations.md

 yii migrate/redo 3      # redo the last 3 applied migrations
 ```

-> Note: If a migration is not reversible, you will not be able to redo it.
+> Nota: If a migration is not reversible, you will not be able to redo it.

 ## Listing Migrations <span id="listing-migrations"></span>